andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 **Compile-Time Traceable Pipelines:** The nesting order of the pipelines (e.g., `CachedCarPool` wrapping `StoredCarPoo`l) is explicitly readable as raw code.
 If a decorator composition needs to change (for instance, removing a cache or adding an audit log), it happens strictly inside these factory methods.

-**Decoupled Application Shells:** If you need to switch from an ASP.NET Core Web API to a console-based CLI or a serverless AWS Lambda function, you only swap out or add a new entry point class inside `application/`.
+**Decoupled Application Shells:** If we need to switch from an ASP.NET Core Web API to a console-based CLI or a serverless AWS Lambda function, we only swap out or add a new entry point class inside `application/`.
 The business context, domain interfaces, and decorator pipelines remain untouched.

 ## 5. Isolation of Frameworks and Libraries: The Anti-Corruption Layer (ACL)